HDrizzle/stack_machine/language.md

 ### Write string

 Another macro is `@write_string("Hellow world")` which will write each character of the given string (in ASCII) to the GPRAM starting at wherever the address is currently set to.

+### Get anchor address

+Sometimes it is necessary to access the address of an achor without using any flow control macros.
+This is why there is the `@push_anchor_address(anchor_name)` macro.
+It will push two bytes onto the stack, starting with address bits 0 - 7 then 8 - 15.